ParasiteTracker/tick-interaction-database/README.md

 ### Citation

 Seltmann, K. (2020).
 TID: A project to share biotic interaction and ecological trait data about ticks.
 UC Santa Barbara: Cheadle Center for Biodiversity and Ecological Restoration.
-Retrieved on <date>.

 ### Funding

-The tick-interaction-database is funded by the National Science Foundation award "Collaborative Research: Digitization TCN: Digitizing collections to trace parasite-host associations and predict the spread of vector-borne disease," Award numbers DBI:1901932 and DBI:1901926
+The tick-interaction-database is funded by the National Science Foundation award "Collaborative Research: Digitization TCN: Digitizing collections to trace parasite-host associations and predict the spread of vector-borne disease," Award numbers [DBI:1901932](https://nsf.gov/awardsearch/showAward?AWD_ID=1901932) and [DBI:1901926](https://nsf.gov/awardsearch/showAward?AWD_ID=1901926).

 ### BioticInteraction Types